A Phase II Study of IO102/IO103 and Nivolumab-relatlimab Fixed Dose Combination in Untreated, Unresectable Stage III/IV Melanoma

 HealthScout AI Analysis

-Goal: Evaluate safety and antitumor activity of the IO102/IO103 therapeutic cancer vaccine combined with fixed-dose nivolumab–relatlimab as first-line therapy for unresectable stage III/IV melanoma.
+Goal: Evaluate the safety and antitumor activity of adding the IO102/IO103 therapeutic cancer vaccine regimen to the standard fixed‑dose combination of nivolumab and relatlimab in the first‑line treatment of unresectable stage III/IV melanoma.

-Patients: Adults ≥18 years with histologically confirmed unresectable stage III or metastatic stage IV cutaneous/subcutaneous melanoma, at least one measurable extracranial, extraskeletal lesion by RECIST v1.1, ECOG 0–1, and adequate organ function.
-Prior systemic therapy for unresectable disease is not allowed; prior neoadjuvant/adjuvant ICI or BRAF/MEK therapy permitted if recurrence occurred >6 months after last dose.
-Excludes uveal melanoma, untreated/active CNS or leptomeningeal disease (treated, asymptomatic brain metastases allowed), active significant autoimmune neuropathies, active HBV/HCV with viral load >100 IU/mL, significant immunosuppression, and pregnancy or breastfeeding.
+Patients: Adults (≥18 years) with histologically confirmed unresectable stage III or metastatic stage IV cutaneous or mucosal melanoma, at least one measurable extracranial, extraskeletal lesion by RECIST v1.1, ECOG 0–1, and adequate organ function.
+Prior systemic therapy for unresectable/metastatic disease is not allowed; prior neoadjuvant/adjuvant immune checkpoint inhibitors or BRAF/MEK inhibitors are permitted if recurrence occurred >6 months after the last dose.
+Exclusions include uveal melanoma, untreated or symptomatic CNS metastases or leptomeningeal disease, active autoimmune motor neuropathies, active HBV/HCV with viral load >100 IU/mL, significant immunosuppression, and pregnancy or breastfeeding.

-Outcomes: Primary: Overall response rate by RECIST v1.1.
-Secondary: Safety and tolerability by CTCAE v5.0; progression-free survival by RECIST v1.1.
-Assessment window up to 3 years for efficacy endpoints and up to 100 days post–last dose for safety.
+Outcomes: Primary: Overall response rate (RECIST v1.1).
+Secondary: Incidence and severity of adverse events (CTCAE v5.0), and progression‑free survival by RECIST v1.1.
+Assessment window extends up to 3 years for efficacy and up to 100 days post‑last dose for safety.

 Eligibility More information